-Finding out your HIV status allows you to begin treatments that could extend your life and protect your partner(s) from getting infected.
+Finding out their HIV status allows people to begin treatments that could extend their life and protect their partners from contracting the condition.

 The CDC recommends that everyone between the ages of 13 and 64 years old get tested at least once.
-You should get tested regularly if you have unprotected sex, have sex with multiple partners, or inject drugs.
+It’s a good idea for someone to get tested regularly if they have sex without condoms, have sex with multiple partners, or inject drugs.

-You may get a negative test result within the first three months of being exposed to HIV.
-To confirm your status, you should get tested again at the end of the three-month period.
+It’s possible to get a negative test result within the first three months of being exposed to HIV.
+To confirm HIV status, get tested again at the end of the three-month period.

-You once had to go to a doctor’s office, hospital, or community health center to get tested for HIV.
-Now there are options for taking an HIV test in the privacy of your own home.
+In the past, the only way to get tested for HIV was to go to a doctor’s office, hospital, or community health center.
+Now there are options for taking an HIV test in the privacy of one’s own home.

 Tests that have been approved for HIV home testing outside of the United States include:

-- BioSure HIV Self Test: This test is only available in the United Kingdom, meets European quality standards (has CE marking), and uses your blood to test for HIV in about 15 minutes.
+- BioSure HIV Self Test.
+This test is only available in certain parts of Europe, meets European quality standards (has CE marking), and uses blood to test for HIV in about 15 minutes.

-- Autotest VIH: This test is only available in France, meets European quality standards (has CE marking), and uses blood from your fingertip to test for HIV.
+- Autotest VIH.
+This test is only available in certain parts of Europe, meets European quality standards (has CE marking), and uses blood from the fingertip to test for HIV.

-These tests use similar tools and methods to test for HIV, but have not been FDA-approved for use in the United States.
+These tests use similar tools and methods to test for HIV, but haven’t been FDA-approved for use in the United States.
 Using tests that aren’t FDA-approved can be risky and may not provide accurate results.

 A 2016 study reported a new testing option that can provide blood test results in fewer than 30 minutes using a USB stick and a drop of blood.
 It’s the result of a collaborative effort by Imperial College London and the technology company DNA Electronics.
 This test hasn’t been released to the general public yet or been approved by the FDA.
 However, it has shown promising results in initial experiments, with testing accuracy measured at around 95 percent.